sigitp-git/self-managed-nodegroup-with-2ndENIAttach/README.md

     * publicIpAddress assign in LaunchConfiguration to be false (along with 1.16 change)
     * Base AMI version changed to be 1.16
   * Sample python codes added for "Floating IP" implementation IpUpdate.py and Ipv6.py

+* 5/29/2020
+  * Reflected user request (Security Group to be specified at NetworkInterface creation)
+    * CFN gets new parmaeter SecurityGroupId
+    * Lambda gets new environment variable SecurityGroupId, and use this for create_network_interface